zhu-xlab/So2Sat-LCZ-Classification-Demo/README.md

 # So2Sat LCZ Classification Demo
 ## Introduction
-This repository provides a demo that produces local climate zone classification maps using Sentinel-1 and Sentinel-2 data.
+This repository provides a demo that produces local climate zone classification maps using Sentinel-1 and Sentinel-2 data with the model pre-trained by the So2Sat project team.
 This is a part of an European Research Council (ERC) starting grand project "So2Sat" [So2Sat page](http://www.so2sat.eu/).
 ![vancouver lcz map](https://github.com/zhu-xlab/So2Sat-LCZ-Classification-Demo/blob/master/data/MAP/lcz_vancouver.png)

 Figure: local climate zone map of the city Vancouver